tandemdude/hikari-lightbulb/docs/source/getting-started.rst

 ::

     # Import the command handler
-    import lightbulb
+    import lightbulb_v2 as lightbulb

     # Instantiate a Bot instance
-    bot = lightbulb.Bot(token="your_token_here", prefix="your_prefix_here")
+    bot = lightbulb.BotApp(token="your_token_here", prefix="your_prefix_here")

+    # Register the command to the bot
+    @bot.command
+    # Use the command decorator to convert the function into a command
+    @lightbulb.command("ping", "checks the bot is alive")
-    # Define a command using the bot.command decorator
+    # Define the command type(s) that this command implements
+    @lightbulb.implements(lightbulb.PrefixCommand)
-    # Note that all commands must have the argument ctx which will be an instance
+    # Define the command's callback.
+The callback should take a single argument which will be
-    # of the lightbulb.context.Context class.
-    @bot.command()
+    # an instance of a subclass of lightbulb.Context when passed in
-    async def ping(ctx):
+    async def ping(ctx: lightbulb.Context) -> None:
         # Send a message to the channel the command was used in
         await ctx.respond("Pong!")